 Visual content is on rise and so are infographics.
-If you are a blogger or a marketing manager there is a high chance you have already posted infographics or seriously thinking of using it in the near future.
-You can easily complement an existing to-be-posted blog post by creating a summary infographic.
+If you are a blogger or a marketing manager there is a high chance you have created an infographic or are seriously thinking of using it in the near future.
+You can easily complement an existing blogpost by creating a summary infographic.

-But what if you are starting from a blank page with a ever-haunting question “what shall I write about today”?
+But what if you are starting from a blank page with the haunting question of “what shall I write about today”?

 Where to look for a hot topic?

 We strongly advise you not to create an infographic on a general (“What is Facebook?”) or over-commented topic since it will get lost in the sea of “oh, I have already seen enough of infographics about X”.
 There are a lot of infographics out there, and even if you have great design, your content is the one that will stand out and bring you traffic.
-There is very little point in creating an infographic for the sake of creating one…..
-Instead the focus lies in creating a memorable visual presentation of the information that you have.
+There is little point in creating an infographic for the sake of creating one… The focus should lie on creating a memorable visual presentation of the information that you have.
 We suggest to bring up a niche topic, be it a different angle into the common issue or a hot trend.
 The latter especially is promising to bring likes, shares and new readers (of course, other factors influence the results).

 So how to find the hot trends?